 Fuel Cell FAQs

-Learn more about our technology and find out if it's right for your energy system.
+Learn more about our patented microtubular fuel cell technology and find out how it can enhance your energy system.

 What makes your products reliable?

 Unlike all other types of fuel cells, our proprietary microtubular design offers built-in redundancy.
 Power controls on the stack allow individual fuel cells to fail, so the system will never go down even if a single tube falters.
 Our products offer peace of mind that your load will be powered no matter what.

 Other technologies are vulnerable to failure in freezing environments: Thermoelectric generators (TEG) produce liquid water during the reaction, and proton exchange membrane fuel cells (PEM) or direct methanol fuel cells (DMFC) must be kept moist.
 However, our Solid Oxide Fuel Cells are engineered to store, start and operate in temperatures from -40°C to 50°C. They produce no liquid water and are constructed of heat-resistant ceramic tubes that will not freeze.
 This means you’ll never have downtimes caused by cold weather.

 What’s your fuel efficiency?